rootiest/obsidian-ai-image-ocr/README.md

 - Requires [Google API key](https://aistudio.google.com/apikey)

 > [!TIP]
-> At this time Gemini Flash 2.5 has a rate limit of 10,000 requests per minute and no daily limits.
+> At this time the Google Gemini Flash 2.5 free tier (no credit card required)
+> has a rate limit of 10,000 requests per minute and **no** daily limits.
 > It's unlikely anyone using this plugin will ever exceed the rate limit.
-> For that reason, Gemini is the recommended model for most users.
+> For that reason, Gemini is the recommended model for most users
+> as it is effectively free to use.

 ## Features